thegaussians/semantic-segmentation/README.md

 ## Updates -

+ (6/07) --> Added a new model - Deep residual Unet, added the functionality to handle segmented data.

- (4/24) --> Fixed an error regarding pixel_weights and now it works fine.
+ (4/24) --> Fixed a bug regarding pixel_weights and now it works fine.

  (4/24) --> A new metric 'Dice Coefficient' has been added, it measures the overlap score b/w images  DC = (2*A^B)/A U B.

- (4/22) --> Altered code architecture for optimised memory and better understanding.

- (4/21) --> The Unet model is added and now available to use.